Salmon Fishing Luck

 What Makes A Salmon Take

-A subtle temperature lift after mid morning during the cold early Spring months, a shift northwards in barometric pressure or the smell of fresh water in a salmon's nostrils following significant rainfall that are a few of the more obvious factors that can put a fish in the right frame of mind to take a fly.
-My advice on this which is based on decades of observant riverbank experience is to never allow your head or enthusiasm levels to go down as salmon are indeed true masters of surprise.
+A subtle barely noticeable temperature lift around mid morning during the cold early Spring months, a shift northwards in barometric pressure, an alert running fish that's briefly paused in the pool or the smell of fresh water in a salmon's nostrils following significant rainfall in the headwaters are a few of the more obvious factors that can put a fish in the right frame of mind to take a fly.
+My advice on this based on decades of 'observant' riverbank experience is to never allow your head or enthusiasm levels to go down as salmon are indeed also true masters of surprise!

 Perfect Salmon Fly Presentation

-Obviously if you're able to read a salmon pool effectively and work out where the best taking areas will be based on the current daily water conditions that's going to help matters.
+Obviously if you're able to read a salmon pool effectively and work out where the best taking areas will be based on the prevailing water conditions that's going to help matters.
 Fishing your salmon fly down through the pool in a measured and methodical manner is also going to help you to get lucky!
-Knowing how to set the hook effectively will also allow you to capitalise on a 'take' rather than squander it like many salmon fly fishers still do.
+Knowing how to set the hook effectively will also allow you to capitalise on a 'take' rather than squander it like many salmon fly fishers still do every season.

 The Right Place At The Right Time

-At the end of the day in salmon fishing there's a lot to be said for simply being in the 'right place at the right time' even though having a good understanding of the relative fishing skills are important too.
-I was watching a salmon fisher's youtube video recently just knowing the fish he was playing was going to come off and sure enough it did.
-Understand the game you're playing and make sure you know how to not only get to the point where you know exactly how to set the hook effectively but also how to play a salmon correctly.
+At the end of the day in salmon fishing there's a lot to be said for simply being in the 'right place at the right time' even though having a good understanding of the relative fishing skills are also important to get you into that exact moment in the fishing day!
+I was watching a salmon fisher's youtube video recently just knowing the fish he was playing was going to come off and sure enough it did so grasping the basics of how to properly play a fish is a vital skill too.
+Understand the important components of the game you're playing and make sure you can not only get to the point where you know exactly how to set the hook effectively but you can also play a salmon correctly.

 Learn To Fish For Salmon